 Client etiquette is your manner of professional conduct.
 It exemplifies the image and expectations clients have when doing business with you.
 Whether you are a top executive or a new hire in the office, clients will be observing and assessing you.
 They are watching every and all aspect of their experience.
 Good or bad, they are formulating opinions and judgments about what they see.
 If you want to elevate your client experience, it begins with the right practices for client etiquette.

 It’s that glorious event.
-A time when your whole team comes together to discuss your firm’s strategies for the coming year – the annual strategic plan.
+A time when your team comes together to discuss your firm’s strategies for the coming year – the annual strategic plan.
 Opportunities and challenges are discussed.
-A meal is shared.
-The whiteboard and flipchart are a bounty of ideas.
+The virtual whiteboard and yellow pads are a bounty of ideas.
 It’s a celebration of motivation.

 And then you look up…and it’s June.